 Doug Brummer, senior VP of marketing at Sobeys, said this new launch is about understanding different peoples' needs and lifestyles, from those seeking fresher products, to family friendly meal solutions to time saving food offers.

-“This [launch] is about providing choice to customers and encapsulates the different need states of consumers,” he said.
+"This is about providing choice to customers and encapsulates the different need states of consumers," he said.

 The first pillar of the brand positioning is around the enjoyment of fresh and tasty food.
 Brummer said the grocer is organizing products differently in store, with signage and more information at store level.